Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Decide what constitutes success for your brand community.

-What does a successful brand community look like for you?
-Create specific goals around the following:
+What does a successful brand community look like for your business?
+Start by identifying the specific outcomes you want to influence, such as:

 • Member numbers